Search This Blog

 • CAD/CAM: Computer-Aided Design and Computer-Aided Manufacturing software is used to design and manufacture physical products.

-• Simulations: Software is used to model and simulate complex systems, from weather patterns to nuclear reactions.
+• Simulations Software is used to model and simulate complex systems, from weather patterns to nuclear reactions.

 • Data Analysis: Tools like MATLAB and R are used to analyze large datasets and perform statistical computations.